ESGF/esgf-ansible/docs/source/usage/usage.rst

 These files specify options for each managed machine.
 It is automatically detected for each managed machine and must be named ``host_vars/[hostname].yml`` where ``[hostname]`` is the hostname of each managed machine.

-See the sample host variable file, `host_vars/myhost.my.org.yml <https://github.com/ESGF/esgf-ansible/blob/4.0.0-beta1/host_vars/myhost.my.org.yml>`_ for more information.
+See the sample host variable file, `host_vars/myhost.my.org.yml <https://github.com/ESGF/esgf-ansible/blob/4.0.0-beta2/host_vars/myhost.my.org.yml>`_ for more information.

+Also, see the other sample files in `host_vars <https://github.com/ESGF/esgf-ansible/blob/4.0.0-beta2/host_vars`_, and find the sample file that best describes the desired use case.

 Examples
 --------